 Why ask this survey question?

-This church survey question is a great way to get members’ reactions to your Bible study program, both positive and negative.
-This will help you customize and improve these sessions.
+This church survey question is a great way to gauge members’ reactions to your Bible study program, including both positive and negative feedback.
+It will help you customize and improve these sessions.

 Why ask this survey question?

-Providing more personalized and compelling topics in Bible study can help you strengthen the existing group and potentially add new members.
+Providing more personalized and compelling topics in Bible study can help you better engage the existing group and potentially add new members.

 Why ask this survey question?